sutar-rushikesh/argocd-application-deployment/README.md

 </p>

 🌐 Application Access
-To access the UI Kindly open the prts from security group in your instance
+To access the UI Kindly open the ports from security group in your instance

 <p align="center">
   <img src="screenshots/step_7.png" width="800"/>